 Industrial hemp taskforce

-On 29 August 2019, Minister for Agriculture Jaclyn Symes announced that she had formed a taskforce to explore the industrial hemp industry and examine the challenges and opportunities the industry is facing.
+On 29 August 2019, the then Minister for Agriculture Jaclyn Symes announced that she had formed a taskforce to explore the industrial hemp industry and examine industry challenges and opportunities.

-The taskforce will engage directly with industry stakeholders, participants and research organisations to gain a thorough understanding of the industry and how Victoria can maximise its economic potential.
+The taskforce engaged directly with industry stakeholders, participants and research organisations to gain a thorough understanding of the industry and how Victoria can maximise its economic potential.

 - Ali Cupper, MP Member for Mildura